GreedyGame/greedygame-docs/docs/general-faq.md

 There are a couple
-We are official channel partners of Google Admob for Native Ads Advanced We’ve been working on Native Ads for over 6 years now (for reference, that’s when Facebook introduced native ads in its feed) We’ve successfully been able to solve the problem of scalability and fill-rate: 2 big problems previously encountered when native ads.
+We are official channel partners of Google Admob for Native Ads Advanced We’ve been working on Native Ads for over 6 years now (for reference, that’s when Facebook introduced native ads in its feed) We’ve successfully been able to solve the problem of scalability and fill-rate: 2 big problems previously encountered with native ads.

 ### **Why shouldn’t I implement Admob Native Ads Advanced directly?**
 You can but you’ll miss on the following benefits which we provide over and above Admob Native Ads Advanced -